What is End of Life Care: All you need to know

 Passing away in comfort and surrounded by family and friends is important, both for your loved one and yourself.
 Knowing your loved one has been given the chance to spend their final months, weeks or days feeling safe and supported and receiving proper care and attention is incredibly reassuring.

-We understand that having a loved one experience end of life care can be distressing, but our carers try to alleviate some of the worries you may have, so you can spend quality time with your loved one.
+We understand that seeing a loved one going through this process can be distressing, but our carers try to alleviate some of the worries you may have, so you can spend quality time with your loved one.

-To find out more about how our End of Life and Palliative Care services could help you or a loved one, please call us on 0330 094 5511 or get in touch.
+To find out more about how our CQC-rated outstanding care services could help you or a loved one, please call us on 0330 094 5511 or get in touch.